sphero-inc/Sphero-iOS-SDK/samples/MacroSample/README.md

         RKMacroObject *macro = [RKMacroObject new];

-This call is implemented to create an object obtainting macro commands.
+This call is implemented to create an object obtaining macro commands.

 To add new commands to the object: